Being Cheaper is Not a Competitive Advantage

 As someone who attends dozens of startup pitches a month, “our product is cheaper” is a phrase I hear all too often.
 I see it time and time again.
 A company believes it can disrupt the industry by offering a similar product at a lower price, but the end result is that the established companies simply lower their prices until the startup is forced to quit.

 Competing on price is a very dangerous game and unless your company has truly managed to be able to find a way to lower costs that is not through just operating at a lower margin (use margin calculator for the accurate results), your cheaper prices are not a competitive advantage.Instead, a competitive advantage that is not easily replicated provides a far more stable way to push your company ahead of competitors.
-You can take a look at some of the technological advantages that we built for our partner companies here.
+For example, we built a custom AI-powered call management system that enabled a home services company to deliver instant coaching to technicians, improve customer interactions, and optimize resource allocation — creating capabilities their competitors simply couldn't match at any price point.

 If you want to compete on price, there are two key questions to ask yourself.